nakayama-kazuki/202x/threejs/en/readme.md

 <img width='300' src='https://pj-corridor.net/images/ix-cube1.png' />

 I developed various puzzles by expanding on the classic Three.js study subject, the Rubik\'s Cube.
-However, compared to <a href='https://www.youtube.com/@Z3Cubing'>Z3Cubing</a>, there\'s not enough.
+However, my collection still pales in comparison to <a href='https://www.youtube.com/@Z3Cubing'>Z3Cubing</a>.
 In the future, I aim to explore directions that cannot be realized with physical gadgets (such as <a href='https://pj-corridor.net/cube3d/caterpillar.html'>Cube with Anomalous Rotations</a>).

 - <a href='https://pj-corridor.net/cube3d/cube3d.html'>Standard Rubik\'s Cube</a>
 - <a href='https://pj-corridor.net/cube3d/cube3d.html?level=3'>Cube with Anomalous Piece Shapes</a>